Secure Your Resilience

 This type of proactive thinking needs to spread throughout the organization, from the C-suite to the reception crew.
 IT security teams should furthermore be looking to take proactive steps into the recovery space.
 Specifically, consider adopting a solution that addresses recovery holistically.
 This means not only understanding the criticality of assets within your environment, but all the other interdependencies across the business.

-The unfortunate nature of ransomware is that if one part of your organization gets hit, all your operations can potentially be affected.
+Today, our ability be connected and have the internet at our fingertips is that is better than ever.
+The unfortunate challenge with that connectivity is that if one part of your organization gets hit, all your operations can potentially be affected.
 Due to the complexity of the modern network environment, even if you think you’ve got every critical asset covered, there are probably even more layers to pull back.

-A good cyber recovery solution or service first partners with various programs across the business to understand all its criticalities.
-That’s not only limited to critical assets, but also the general processes with which they share dependencies.
+A good cyber recovery plan should first partner with various programs across the business to understand all its criticalities.
+It should not only be limited to critical assets but focus on the general processes with which they share dependencies.
 After working across systems, data and application owners, the recovery solution should then map everything according to priority.
-For example, some systems may need to be brought back online before certain applications.
+For example, some systems may need to be brought back online before certain applications to access specific data.
+Additionally, core infrastructure will need to be up and running as the backbone to support those systems.

 This increased awareness around essential business capabilities can help you realize all your interdependencies and then subsequently protect them.
 More specifically, it’s about enriching the information from your own systems to understand the best ways of employing backup technology, as well as developing an orchestrated response in the form of a recovery plan.
 This is an important addendum, because if you don’t know what to do and when to do it — that is, how to recover at the right time — you’ll likely be spinning your wheels and wasting time.